 - An Obstruction is anything that interferes with the normal race of a competitor on the race line.
-It could be an official, spectator, another competitor or equipment If a competitor is obstructed then they may stop immediately and request a re-run - If a competitor is obstructed then they may stop immediately and request a re-run Immediately means as soon as reasonable given their momentum, i.e. 1-2 - gates maximum and not after making a mistake 4 gates later They must immediately notify the nearest gate judge and then report to the - finish referee - They must not ski through the finish line.
-If they do they cannot be granted a re-run - Gate judge should record the reason for the obstruction and pass it to the jury - Only the jury may grant a re-run, which may be conditional pending further investigation - Once the obstruction is cleared inform the Jury to allow the race to recommence. - A missing gate is not grounds for obstruction or a re-run - Losing a ski is not grounds for a re-run, but the competitor may continue provide they do not obstruct another competitor
+It could be an official, spectator, another competitor or equipment - If a competitor is obstructed then they should stop immediately and request a re-run

+- o Immediately means as soon as reasonable given their momentum, i.e. 1-2 gates maximum and not after making a mistake 4 gates later - They must immediately notify the nearest gate judge and then report to the finish referee - They must not ski through the finish line.
+If they do they cannot be granted a re-run - Gate judge should record the reason for the obstruction and pass it to the jury - Only the jury may grant a re-run, which may be conditional pending further investigation - If possible the gate judge should remove any obstructing materiel, if it is not possible the race should be put on hold until it can be cleared. - Once the obstruction is cleared inform the Jury to allow the race to recommence. - A missing gate is not grounds for obstruction or a re-run - Losing a ski is not grounds for a re-run, but the competitor may continue provide they do not obstruct another competitor